rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

 # Diagnostic Constraint Language

-Diagnostic Constraint Language (DCL) is domain specific language to write rules in form of constraints that idnetifies malformed, incorrect or otherwise damaged packet communication.
+Diagnostic Constraint Language (DCL) is domain specific language to write rules in the form of constraints that identifies malformed, incorrect or otherwise damaged packet communication.
 The DCL uses simple syntax based on YAML format and Wireshark display expressions.
 The evaluation of the SCL rules can be done efficiently by executing SQL like queries.
-A problematic communication can be also identified as the evaluaiton of rules usually yields to the collection of events.
+A problematic communication can also be identified as the evaluation of rules usually, yields to the collection of events.

 ## Expressions
-DCL expressions are based on Wireshark display filter expressions.
+The DCL expressions are based on Wireshark display filter expressions.
 Expressions are composed of the following terms:
 * Fields
 * Comparison operators
 * Constants